HubRise/website/src/content/general/en/apps.md

           logo: orkestro.png
           title: Orkestro
           description: A delivery operations manager solution to organise inhouse deliveries or outsource to delivery companies on-demand and on the same day.
-    - title: Loyalty and Marketing solutions
+    - title: Loyalty and Marketing
       apps:
         - to: https://www.como.com
           domain: como.com